MohammedAsadKhan/MohammedAsadKhan/README.md

 ---

 ### 👨‍💻 About Me
-I am a Computer Science major at **Texas A&M University-Corpus Christi** specializing in **Red Teaming** and **Cloud Security (AWS)**.
+I am a Computer Science major at **Texas A&M University-Corpus Christi**.
 My focus is on offensive security research, specifically identifying misconfigurations in cloud environments and exploiting binary vulnerabilities.
 I'm driven by the "break-to-build" philosophy—using adversary tactics to engineer more resilient systems.

 ---